Insight

 By Chris Spedding

-Corporate and commercial banks (CCBs) have typically been slower to harness technology in customer interactions than their counterparts in retail banking.
+Corporate and commercial banks (CCBs) have typically been slower to harness technology than their counterparts in retail banking.

 Our Vision for Banking research shows that retail banking is likely to undergo radical changes over the coming years – and stresses how the evolution of technology will play a crucial role in every future scenario for the industry.
 Increasingly, many of the factors shaping the role of technology in retail banking are becoming equally relevant for CCBs, as they face similar challenges to remain relevant, embrace innovation, and defend market share from non-bank entrants.